 The controller sends data to the modules.
 Refer to the signal summary in Section 4.2 for more information and to the component location drawings for the position of the controller board.
-Figure 21 illustrates a typical controller.
+A typical controller is illustrated in Figure 22.

-Figure 21: Controller Component Layout
+Figure 22: Controller Component Layout

 "DIP" switches are located on the controller's MDC.
-The DIP switches set the hardware address, which the software uses to identify that particular display.
+These DIP switches set the hardware address, which is used by the software to identify that particular display.
 When replacing a controller board, be sure to set the DIP switches in the same address configuration as the defective controller.

 Note: Setting the DIP switches to address 0 (turn all the switches to OFF by flipping them toward the printed switch numbers) can activate a test mode.
-The display's power must be turned off and then turned back on to run the test mode.
+The display's power must be downed, and then reconnected to run the test mode.

 Switch Address

-8 7 6 5 4 3 2 1 Address
+8 7 6 5 4 3 2 1 Audiess

 Off Test Mode

 Off On 1

 Off Off Off Off Off Off On Off 2

 Off Off Off Off Off Off On On 3

 Off Off Off Off Off On Off Off 4

 Off Off Off Off Off On Off On 5

 Off Off Off Off Off On On Off 6

 Off Off Off Off Off On On On 7

 On On On On Off Off Off Off 240

-Four diagnostic LEDs are located on the controller; the table below tells what each LED denotes.
+Four diagnostic LEDs are located on the controller.
+The following table explains what each LED represents.